-Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: defined as urgent, emergent, and post-stabilization care received outside of the United States and its territories.
-This benefit is limited to \$25,000 per year.
-For more information, see "Worldwide Emergency/Urgent Coverage" in the Medical Benefits Chart in Chapter 4 of this booklet or call Member Services at the phone number listed on the back cover of this booklet.
+Our plan covers worldwide emergency services outside the United States.
+For more information, see "Worldwide Emergency Coverage" in the Medical Benefits Chart, Chapter 4 of this document or call Member Services at the phone number listed on the back of the plan ID card.